Full-time EU student funding

 For healthcare diploma and degree programmes, NHS Student Bursaries should pay your tuition fees as long as you satisfy the EU residency requirements.

 How to apply for fee support

-From the April before you start your studies, you should be able to apply online for your fee support.
+From the summer before you start your studies in September, you should be able to apply online for your fee support.

 Please check Information for NHS funded students from the NHS Business Services Authority, where information about the application process will be published from April onwards.

 If you are studying a non-NHS degree programme, you can apply for a fee loan from Student Finance to pay for your tuition fees each year.
 The fee loan is paid directly to UWE after you have registered on your programme.